I hide my sorrow with a laugh,

 Sad day.
 Sad day indeed.

-: Read some more words about this very nice man: Goodbye to The Star's Veteran adventurer and in the Samosaurus Chronicles here which also has a nice picture of Apai as a young paratrooper.
+UPDATE: Read some more words about this very nice man: Goodbye to The Star's Veteran adventurer and in the Samosaurus Chronicles here which also has a nice picture of Apai as a young paratrooper.

 Apparently, Apai died while having his blood pressure checked, after complaining about feeling unwell.